Bernard Fleetwood-Walker

 Bernard Fleetwood-Walker, PPRBSA, (22 March 1893 - 30 January 1965) was an English artist and teacher of painting.

 Bernard Fleetwood-Walker (invariably known as B. Fleetwood-Walker) was born on 22 March 1893 in Birmingham, United Kingdom, a twin and one of five children.
 His father William Walker was an electrical engineer and co-inventor of the Walker-Wilkins battery, while his mother Electra Amelia (née Varley) was granddaughter of the 19th century watercolourist Cornelius Varley who, together with his brother John Varley, had been amongst the founder members of the Royal Watercolour Society in 1804.

 Fleetwood-Walker was educated at Barford Street School and at King Edward's Grammar School, Five Ways and went on to train in the arts as a silver and goldsmith.
 Through working as a modeller and on low relief he developed an interest in painting and furthered his studies at the Birmingham School of Art and Crafts, as well as in London and under Fleury in Paris.

 During the First World War he served in France as a sniper in the Artists Rifles and was wounded and gassed.
 Various studies exist showing he continued to draw while in the army and a fellow soldier, years later in a letter to the artist's widow, described mural decorations he painted for Christmas 1918 on the wall of a warehouse being used as a mess-hall in the deserted village of Auberchicourt, near Douai, using dry colours found in a builder's yard mixed with 'the glutinous substance you get from oatmeal porridge'.
 These materials were 'food and drink to him' and he regarded the war years as wasted time.

-Returning to Birmingham after the war he married Marjorie White ('Mickey') in 1920 and had two sons, Colin and Guy.
-He taught, first at King Edward's Grammar School, Aston where added to his talents he designed remarkably avant-garde scenery for the school plays, and then, from 1929 as a gifted, respected and influential lecturer at the Birmingham College of Art under Harold Holden.
+Returning to Birmingham after the war, he married Marjorie White ('Mickey') in 1920 and had two sons, Colin and Guy.
+He taught, first at King Edward's Grammar School, Aston, where he designed remarkably avant-garde scenery for the school plays, and then from 1929 as a lecturer at the Birmingham College of Art under Harold Holden.
 Having been trained at a time when strong drawing and a high level of technical skill was the pre-requisite of a successful career, he excelled as a draughtsman and through his teaching encouraged these virtues in others.
-He encouraged his students to use every sort of medium to hand, doled out fierce criticism and demanded high standards, and at the same time lectured perceptively on contemporary art movements.
+He encouraged his students to use every sort of medium to hand, doled out fierce criticism and demanded high standards, and lectured on contemporary art movements.
 He worked prodigiously during this time, exhibiting at the Royal Academy from 1925, developing his abilities as a practising artist and quickly gaining a reputation not only as a painter of portraits and children but also for the large figurative paintings of the 1930s, many of which are now in public collections.